Shocker Toys: Limited convention exclusives

 Shocker Toys has produced a number of convention exclusives over the years.
-These include a Gwar "Beefcake" statue, a 3" Maxx vinyl figurine for the San Diego Comic-Con, and a Scud statue for the New York Comic Con.
+These include a Gwar "Beefcake" statue, a 3" Maxx vinyl figurine for San Diego Comic-Con, and a Scud statue for the New York Comic Con.
 Shocker Toys also released a pair of statues and a box set of five vinyl figures based on the fictional band Dethklok from the Adult Swim series Metalocalypse as San Diego Comic-Con exclusives.
 The box sets of vinyl figures were limited to 500 pieces and sold at the 2008 San Diego Comic-Con, the subsequent 2009 San Diego Comic-Con, and the 2009 Wizard World Chicago Comic Con.

 At the 2009 New York Comic Con, Shocker Toys had planned to sell two translucent versions of their then-forthcoming Scud and Maxx figures from the Indie Spotlight line.
-The figures were unavailable for the event, but were shipped out to customers roughly a month later, starting on March 3, 2009.
+The figures were unavailable for the event but were shipped out to customers roughly a month later, starting on March 3, 2009.
 A similar variant was offered at the Wizard World convention in Philadelphia that year, with a transparent Maxx incorporating painted highlights.
 At the 2009 San Diego Comic-Con, Shocker Toys offered figures based on their forthcoming Indie Spotlight Series 2 – a "black and white" Dick Tracy figure and a trench-coated variant.
 At the same event, convention exclusive Mallows also debuted, including Dr. Rockso, the Phantom, and an SDCC Guy.

 Convention exclusives have also been sold through their website, and unsold figures have subsequently been made available at later conventions.

 Mallows

-In 2009, Shocker Toys started a new line of marshmallow themed figures called "Mallows."
-Similar to Hasbro's Mighty Muggs and Kidrobot's Munny and Dunny figures, Mallows feature multiple points of articulation, interchangeable parts, and are available in blank, black or white, do-it-yourself versions.
+In 2009, Shocker Toys started a new line of marshmallow-themed figures called "Mallows."
+Similar to Hasbro's Mighty Muggs and Kidrobot's Munny and Dunny figures, Mallows features multiple points of articulation, interchangeable parts, and are available in blank, black or white, do-it-yourself versions.